creepersguitar/CI-project4/README.md

 ## Bugs
  This section is all about the annoying bugs which i either did fix or i did not have enough time to fix.
 ### Unfixed Bugs
-There are no bugs in the application as it has been tested thoroughly.
+The only bug currently as of 16/7/24 is the database is not connection for this application but it is for other students.
 ### Fixed Bugs
  - At the very start of building this site for bite bait, i kept on encountering an error 500 as i was following along with the "i think therefore i blog" module on the Code Institute LMS which was caused by me forgetting to rename a part of one of the files to match up with bite bait.
  - i also encountered an internal server error on heroku which i checked the heroku dashboard, it came up in heroku logs that i had a h10 error (app crashed!).
 I used this youtube link and it helped fix the h10 and internal server [error.](https://youtu.be/68iCwSmSIvA?si=o3vwrcSVMWwiU9Xl)